 Not every puppy will graduate and will need to be released from the program.
 If a puppy is released within six months, its volunteer raiser may adopt it for a fee of $550.
 If the puppy is released after six months, its volunteer raiser may adopt it for free.
 If the puppy raiser does not want to adopt their puppy if they've been released, Putnam Service Dogs will carefully adopt it out.

-Please fill out the application and health status report (see below for attachments) and send it back to us via email at SRNVolunteers@jewishhome.org.
+Please fill out the application and health status report (see below for attachments) and send it back via email at SRNVolunteers@jewishhome.org.

 Health Status Report